Katana Koiguchi everything you need to know about this part on a Katana

 The Koiguchi is the sheath's opening, where the sword is placed.
 If you plan to practice any drawing techniques, Koiguchi helps prevent the sharp blade of your Katana from cutting cleanly through your Saya.

-Swords with properly fitted Koiguchis can be stored upside down in their Saya without fear of falling out.
+Swords with properly fitted Koiguchi can be stored upside down in their Saya without fear of falling out.
 At the same time, you can draw them just as quickly with a quick press of your thumb on the Tsuba, aka the hand guard.
 Thus, Koiguchi essentially helps you practice your quick blade drawing skills.

 What Are The Common Lengths Of Koiguchi?